hsgg/SphericalFourierBesselDecompositions.jl/README.md

 ## How to make a release

+1. Update version:

-1. Edit version field in `Project.toml`.
+   a.
+Edit version field in `Project.toml`.

-2. Edit version field in `pysuperfab/juliapkg.json`.
+   b.
+Edit version field in `pysuperfab/juliapkg.json`.

-3. Edit version field in `pyproject.toml`.
+   c.
+Edit version field in `pyproject.toml`.

-4. Commit version updates.
-Ensure CI passes.
+   d.
+Commit version updates.
+There is an awkwardness here: CI cannot pass for
+      the python package until the Julia package has been registered.

-5. Comment with `@JuliaRegistrator register()` on that commit.
+2. Julia release: comment with `@JuliaRegistrator register()` on that commit.
    This will publicize the package in the Julia General registry.

-5. Build and upload Python package:
+3. Build and upload Python package:

    a. `python -m build`

    b. `python -m twine upload dist/*`